 I always knew that I felt far more at ease with simple and honest people, no matter how they looked, and with whom I could have a genuine heart-to-heart without feeling the need to engage in false and ostentatious behavior.
 My late father had this quality as well.
 Despite being a highly successful doctor and investor (and quite handsome as well), his closest friends, with a few exceptions, were not fellow doctors, but rather students, racial minorities, orphans, and poor members of the local community.
 I knew that he much preferred their company to having to feign an interest in yachting or engaging in silly displays of consumptive vanity—he shopped at JC Penny and K-Mart and, indeed, his combined wardrobe was likely worth less than one of my designer suits.

-I recall that in my eighth grade science class, I sat next to a fellow by the name of Andrew, who had a slight facial deformity.
+I recall that in my eighth grade science class, I sat next to a fellow by the name of Andrew who had a slight facial deformity.
 He was one of the kindest, most gracious and gentle individual I’ve ever known.
 He didn’t talk much, but because I was a rather nonthreatening fellow myself, he opened up to me and we would spend almost all of sixth period discussing sports and girls.
 He would come to class enthusiastic to share stories about his mother, father, and older brother–both of us seemed completely at ease with one another and I considered his friendship a true blessing.
 I remember one day during our industrial technology class, several students ganged up on Andy and began hurling insult upon insult on him.
 One pretty girl, Melissa, even began taunting him sexually, in a clear effort to humiliate him.
 Although he didn’t break, my sense was that he was moments away from being reduced to tears, as would any person in his situation.
 I remember desperately wanting to come to his defense, but I didn’t possess the confidence to face such a formidable mob and feared being excoriated myself, had I interjected.
-I went home that night—and perhaps here I’m being a tad too transparent–I wept for Andy and felt very sorry that no one was there to protect him.
+I went home that night—and perhaps here I’m being a tad too transparent–but I wept for Andy and felt very sorry that no one was there to protect him.
 It’s those kind of experience that never leave you, and there are surely many others I could relay.

 So why did I write about “beautism”?
-I am now at a point of my life where I no longer fear being judged on account of my appearance and thus felt it my moral duty to put my audacity and confidence to use by writing about a subject that is irresponsibly ignored.
+I am now at a point of my life where I no longer fear being judged on account of my appearance and thus felt it my duty to put my audacity and confidence to use by writing about a subject that is irresponsibly ignored.
 In the end, there are ways to avoid getting embroiled in sensitive debates about “beauty and attractiveness.”
-That is, regardless of who is bullying or being bullied, pretty or not-as-pretty, children must be protected and nurtured in a way that will enable them to live rich and fulfilling lives, rather than being forced into a state of depression that often emanates from negative childhood experiences.
+That is, regardless of who is bullying or being bullied, pretty or not-as-pretty, children must be protected and nurtured in a way that will enable them to live rich and fulfilling lives, rather than being forced into a state of depression that often stems from negative childhood experiences.
 In my mind, the longer this issue is ignored the more violence will be done to the hearts of young children throughout the county, and indeed the world.
 It is no surprise that madmen like Hitler and Napoleon were victims of constant childhood bullying–hence the expression “Napoleon complex.”
 My strong belief is that anti-bullying initiatives ought to achieve a prominence comparable to what the United States witnessed during one of its most glorious moments, namely the Civil Rights Movement.

 Despite my best efforts to avoid sounding like a narcissist, I cannot help feeling a sense of shame for having written this piece.
 Going forward, I hope this will be the first, and very last, time I compose something so personal.